romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 It is however counterproductive as it will introduce a lot of noise for the reviewer.

 Ideally, we should open a first pull request dedicated to code linting.
-Or at least, do all the code linting in a single commit and facilitate the review commit by commit.
+Or at least, do all the code linting in a single commit and ease the review commit by commit.

 {% include image.html url="/assets/image/posts/2019-06-07-code-review-harder-than-it-looks/linting_in_pr_diff.png" alt="Linting in PR diff" caption="It is hard to spot the actual changes among all the code linting" %}